quantified-uncertainty/squiggle/packages/llmRunner/README.md

 - The system is made to generate new Squiggle, not fix improve or fix existing code.
 - There's no parallelization yet.
 That said, it's tricky to parallelize code improvements, especially without spending a lot of extra money.
 - This system doesn't return anything (outside the console.log statements) until the end of a run.
 So the user will be left hanging for a while.
+- The UI doesn't load the sTest library.
+(This will be fixed if/when we integrate with SquiggleHub.)

+## Key Future Features

+- Add web search capabilities, perhaps with Perplexity search, or similar.
+- Add an "edit" workflow, where the user can edit the code, and then re-run the code.
+- Integrate this deeper with the Squiggle Playground.
+Perhaps bugs can be automatically fixed in the background.
+- API access.
+For running all available actions.
+- Sensitivity analysis for Squiggle variables.
+Then, spend extra attention on the most important variables.
+- Specialized examples/features for certain types of Squiggle code.
+For example - relative value estimates, cost-effectiveness estimates, simulations, complex functions, standard library functions, etc.
+- Evals for the accuracy of Squiggle code, to the best of our ability.
+- Share the Markdown logs with the user, so they can be used for other purposes.
+Maybe these can be stored in s3 or similar.

 ## Recommended Environment Variables